zlateff/neighborhood-map/README.md

 * Shows sports venue StreetView when team marker clicked
 * Searching for places using the Google Places API offering suggestions
 * Feature to add/remove places to a Favorites list saved in localStorage
+* Additional information about places is provided using [Foursquare API](https://developer.foursquare.com/)
-* Access to the latest team news pulled using News API
+* Access to the latest team news pulled using [NewsAPI](https://newsapi.org/)